Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

 * _QMapShack_:

     * [Load QMS from Bitbucket-Server](https://bitbucket.org/maproom/qmapshack/downloads "Load QMS installation file").
-      Download the file `QMapShack_Install_Windows64bit__1.7.2.exe` from this site (approximately 50 MB, version number can be different).
+      Download the file `QMapShack_Install_Windows64bit__1.9.1.exe` from this site (approximately 50 MB, version number can be different).

 * _Use of maps (recommended)_:

     * [Load vector map Germany (Freizeitkarte)](http://download.freizeitkarte-osm.de/garmin/latest/DEU_de_gmapsupp.img.zip "Freizeitkarte Deutschland").
       (Choose your region!
+This links to a file!
 Approximately 1.4 GB, if a Garmin navigation device is used, a suitable file `gmapsupp*.img` may already exist and can be used in this step)
     * _Optional:_ [Load links to on-line maps](http://www.mtb-touring.net/qms/onlinekarten-einbinden/ "On-line maps").
-      _Hint:_ Click blue field `Download online maps`!
+      _Hint:_ Click field `Download online maps`!
 Result is a downloaded file `Onlinemaps.zip`.

 * _Routing support (recommended for creation of new routes and tracks)_: